-As part of the management of the delivery 6.5.7 of the Arborfield SDL, the Borough Council has set up a Delivery Board Structure and will implement measures for continuing community engagement including the Parish and Town Council's for the life of the project.
+As part of the management of the delivery 6.5.6 of the North Wokingham SDL, the Borough Council has set up a Delivery Board Structure and will implement measures for continuing community engagement including the Parish and Town Council for the life of the project.
 The current members of the Consortia have set up a corresponding structure as a primary point of liaison between the respective parties with the principal aim of taking forward the guidance in this document into detailed design and planning applications.
-The Council will encourage all developers throughout the lifetime of this project, including the current members of the Consortia in each SDL, to work together and with local people, both within the existing and emerging communities, to ensure the delivery of high quality development and the infrastructure requirements of the Adopted CS in a timely manner.
+The Council will encourage all developers throughout the lifetime of the project, including the current members of the Consortia in each SDL, to work together and with local people, both within the existing and emerging communities, to ensure the delivery of high quality development and the infrastructure requirements of the Adopted Core Strategy in a timely manner.